 Instructions

 - Prepare the soil - Loosen up the soil, and remove any weeds, or large rocks and sticks.
-Amend poor soil with compost or worm castings, and then mix an organic granular fertilizer into it before sowing the seeds.
+Amend poor soil with compost or worm castings, or mix an organic granular fertilizer into it.

-- Figure out the spacing - You can either space the seeds 2" apart, and then thin them later.
-Or space them 4-6" apart if you don't want to thin the seedlings.
+- Figure out the spacing - You can either space the seeds 2" apart and thin them later, or space them 4-6" apart.

-- Plant the seeds - Spinach seeds should be planted 1/2" deep.
-If you're using fresh seeds, then you only need to plant one per hole.
-Otherwise, if they are old, then plant 2-3 per hole.
-You can either lay the seeds on top of the soil, and gently push them down, or make holes first and drop them in.
+- Plant the seeds - You should sow your spinach seeds about a 1/2" deep.
+If you're using fresh ones, then you only need one per hole, otherwise if they are old, then plant 2-3.
+You can either lay them on top of the soil, and gently push them down, or make holes first and drop them in.

-- Cover the seeds - Once you're done sowing the seeds, cover them with soil, and gently press it down.
-Don't pack it tight, but just enough so that the soil will come in contact with the seeds.
+- Bury the seeds - Once you're done, cover them with soil, and gently press it down.
+Don't pack it tight, but just enough so that the soil will come in contact with the spinach seeds.

 - Water - Use a low setting on your garden hose so you don't displace the seeds, then water the bed until the soil is evenly moist.
-Don't overdo it though, the soil should not be completely saturated or soggy.
+Don't overdo it though, it should not be completely saturated or soggy.

 Marie says